codesoap/iglu/README.md

 for a cold wallet, I have decided not to generate mnemonics here.
 Maybe I'll implement a separate tool for converting the secret spend key into a mnemonic some day.

+# Donating
+If you want to support and animate me to write more Monero tools, you may send a little donation to `82g6Lj43f8i68iK1pNuDmhfvwRr1owJjvJWayA4cgFxw6CtamrZuP37bf7SnQxaYQbRNXAdVeszyc5WWve3P6LAPGVNtAQ6`.